Understanding how long metformin stays in your system can help optimize its benefits and manage potential side effects.

 The first effects on blood sugar levels may be noticed within 48 hours of starting the medication, but the most significant effects won’t be seen until after 4-5 days of consistently taking the medication.

 Any expectations of weight loss, however, may take several weeks or months to come to fruition and will require changes in diet and exercise as well.
+It’s also important to note that the weight loss generally associated with metformin is modest — in the range of 5 pounds.

 A potentially dangerous buildup of metformin in the body can happen if your kidneys are not properly functioning to process the medication.
 This can result in a condition called lactic acidosis (a buildup of lactic acid in the bloodstream), which can be life-threatening.